 While I couldn’t have gotten here without the support of family, friends, and teachers, I feel I should credit the people who inspired me to come here in the first place.

 (Please note that all of these sites are now defunct, but the archives hold a wealth of firsthand trivia, experiences, and anecdotes.)

-Both a source of humor and personal anecdotes, this site shows Japan through the eyes of a large, black man from California working as an ALT.
+Both a source of humor and personal anecdotes, this site showed Japan through the eyes of a large, black man from California working as an ALT.
 The first blog about Japan I ever read.
 (The link worked when I posted it, but seems to be dead now.
 I leave it here anyway for completeness.)